-The Developer is not estimating any annual sales to be produced by the commercial tenants.
-The Developer's annual TIF revenue is projected to be \$202,00 from ad valorem property taxes.
-The Developer projects the annual TIF revenue is incapable of repaying the principal amount of \$3,439,400 at the end of a 20-year period, at an interest rate of 5.5%.
+The annual TIF revenue is projected to be \$155,784 from ad valorem property taxes, \$142,270 from sales tax rebate, and \$55,792 from the TDD for total annual assistance of \$353,846.
+The Developer projects the annual TIF and TDD revenue is capable of repaying the principal amount of \$3,352,759 over a 16-year period, at an interest rate of 5.5%.

-The TIF projections utilized in this analysis were prepared by the Developer, and do not take into account considerations for project timing and the lag in receipt of ad valorem property taxes, following project construction.
+The TIF projections utilized in this analysis were prepared by the Developer, and do not take into account considerations for project timing and the lag in receipt of ad valorem property taxes following project construction.
+Additional City required TIF expenses may be included in the final amount of the TIF assistance, which may affect the rate at which the Developer is repaid or potentially the interest rate applied.
 Changes of this nature would have the affect of lowering the rate of return realized by the Developer in the with-assistance scenario and do not have an impact on the finding of this report.